cerodell/fwf/README.md

 model WRF-ARW.

-The new FWI System hereafter referred to as FWI-UBC, will be developed using equations developed by Van Wagner (1977) and Van Wanger and Pickett (1985).
+The new FWI System hereafter referred to as FWI-UBC, will make use of equations developed by Van Wagner (1977) and Van Wanger and Pickett (1985).
 The moisture codes that are the foundation of the FWI system the; Fine Fuel Moisture Code (FFMC), Duff Moisture Code (DMC) and Drought Code (DC), will be